-In addition to your main meals in a day, snacking in between with the right food will help you meet your required calories and nutrients and keep the empty calories away.
+In addition to your main meals in a day, snacking on the right food in between will help you meet your required calories and nutrients and keep hunger away.
 Junk food is a no-no, especially during pregnancy.
 They may please your taste buds but will not help your growing baby in any way.
-Healthy snacks in pregnancy should be nutrition dense and provide you with all the vitamins and minerals needed for your growing baby.
+Healthy snacks in pregnancy should be nutrient-dense and provide you with all the vitamins and minerals needed for your growing baby.

-Apples are one of the best healthy pregnancy snacks.
-Apples can be eaten as they are and can be carried along with you when you are out and about.
+An apple is one of the best healthy pregnancy snacks you can have.
+Apples can be carried along with you when you are out and about and can be a quick snack when you are super busy.
+Remember to wash and peel the skin though before eating them as they may have pesticides and wax coating that could cause health issues to you or your baby.
 Snacking on apples is one of the healthiest options not just for pregnant women but for everyone in general.
-Apples are an extremely good source of fibre, which is an important requirement for a pregnant woman.
+Apples are good sources of fibre, which is an important requirement for a pregnant woman.
 Apples also provide you with a good dose of vitamins and the much-needed antioxidants.

 Yoghurt is a good pregnancy snack as it contains good bacteria, which is specifically important if you are going through spells of morning sickness.
 The probiotics from the yoghurt help maintain a robust immune system.
 Being an excellent source of calcium, it aids in strengthening the bones.
 It also contains iodine which is especially important throughout your pregnancy to support the growth of your baby.

-Bananas are gentle on an uncomfortable stomach and are therefore considered one of the ideal snacks for the first trimester, especially for those who suffer from morning sickness.
+Bananas are gentle on an upset stomach, and therefore, are considered ideal for snacking in between meals during the first trimester.
+Bananas are highly recommended to those suffering from morning sickness.
 Besides, they do not need any preparation as they can be just peeled and eaten.
-Packed with carbohydrates, fibre, and antioxidants, they are also a great source of potassium.
-Bananas are popular among pregnant women as a snacking choice as they help reduce leg cramp and swelling as well as help prevent anaemia.
+Packed with carbohydrates, fibre and antioxidants, the fruit is also a great source of potassium.
+Bananas can also help reduce leg cramping and swelling, and also help prevent anaemia.

 4. Dry Wholegrain Toast With Choice Topping

-Wholegrain toasts are easily available and can be eaten as they are or paired with choice toppings.
+Wholegrain toasts are easily available and can be eaten as they are, or can be paired with a choice of toppings.
 Their vitamin B content is known to help with queasiness caused by pregnancy.
-Dry toast can be eaten with a wide variety of toppings like strawberries, avocados, tomatoes, or eggs, making it a great way to meet your requirements of other nutrients and minerals.
+Dry toast can be eaten with a wide variety of toppings like strawberries, avocados, tomatoes, or eggs, making it a great snack to meet your requirements of other nutrients and minerals.

 5. Scrambled or Boiled Eggs